usaid-cs/yesterday-i-learned/random.md

 1. The ["ViewModel" in "MVVM"](http://stackoverflow.com/questions/667781/what-is-the-difference-between-mvc-and-mvvm) implies two-way binding.
 It can (and should) co-exist with MVC, which is then called MVCVM.
 1. Australia has over 10000 beaches.
 1. [Last rites][wikipedia 209] (rituals), which is not last *rights*... are prayers by priests to patients shortly before their death.
 This also applies to executions.
-1. Wet cured ham is [apparently ready to eat][recipetips], if you can tolerate the texture.
+1. Wet cured ham is [all-ready to eat][recipetips], if you can tolerate the texture.
 1. You are never supposed to sign things with your master pubkey.
 1. The [PGP fingerprint][stackexchange 6] derives its short key (its last 32 bits) and long key (its last 64 bits).
 RFC 4880 outlines short ID collisions.
 1. Use (or host) [ipMagnet][github 4] to check if a torrent client is under the influence of a proxy or VPN.